-Creating the Children and Young People's Action Plan
+3. Creating the Children and Young People Action Plan

-The development of the Plan involved a number of steps outlined below.
+The development of the draft Plan involved a number of steps outlined below.

-Stage 1: Review and plan
+Stage 1: Review and Plan

-A review of the first Children and Young People's Strategy was undertaken and found all actions were implemented and a number of key achievements were made.
-These achievements are detailed in Section 6 of the Plan.
+A review of the Children and Young People's Strategy 2015-19 was undertaken and found all actions were implemented and a number of key achievements were made.
+These achievements are detailed in Section 6 of the draft Plan.

 Officers developed a plan to ensure all relevant stakeholder groups were consulted through the process in order to receive rich qualitative data.
-Council's key strategic document, the BCP, informed by the views of nearly 12,000 residents was used as the framework for producing action areas for the Plan.
+Council's key strategic document, the BCP, informed by the view of nearly 12,000 residents was used as the framework for producing action areas for the draft Plan.

-Stage 2: Understanding the context
+Stage 2: Understanding the Context

-Officers undertook benchmarking of sociodemographically similar and neighbouring Councils' children and young people plans and strategies.
+Officers undertookbenchmarking of socio-demographically similar and neighbouring Councils' children and young people plans and strategies.
 The Councils included in the benchmarking were Cities' of Stonnington, Bayside, Glen Eira, Banyule, Manningham, Monash, Whitehorse and Yarra.
-Benchmarking reaffirmed Council's life stage approach, i.e. 0-25 years, towards the development of the Plan.
+Benchmarking reaffirmed Council's life stage approach, i.e. 0-25 years', towards the development of the draft Plan.

-Desktop research was performed to produce an updated community profile for the 0-25 years age group.
+Desktop research was performed to produce an updated community profile for the 0-25 years' age cohort.
 This profile included a range of sociodemographic and health and wellbeing statistics.
-During this stage, a policy review was conducted to source recently published directives or guidelines from international, national, state and local levels pertaining to children, young people and families.
-As The Nest comprehensively addresses health and wellbeing of children and young people, it was therefore included as a lens over the BCP 2017-27 in developing the Plan.
+During this stage, a policy review was conducted to source recently published directives or guidelines from the international, national, state and local levels pertaining to children, young people and families.
+As The Nest comprehensively addresses health and wellbeing of children and young people, it was therefore included as a lens over the BCP 2017-27 in developing the draft Plan.

-Finally during this stage, officers undertook an analysis of the BCP engagement data for parents of children aged 13 years or under and also for young people aged under 15 years and between 15-24 years of age.
-This analysis informed the creation of the community engagement plan supporting the development of the Plan.
+Finally during this stage, Officers undertook an analysis of the BCP 2017-27 engagement data for parents of children aged 12 years or less and also for young people aged under 15 years and between 15-24 years of age.
+This analysis informed the creation of the community engagement plan supporting the development of the draft Plan.

-Stage 3: Community consultation - design and development
+Stage 3: Community Engagement - Design and Development

-Undertaking in-depth engagement with children and young people was considered a key requirement of the engagement process, and consequently an emphasis was made to ensure qualitative methods were used to elicit rich responses.
-A community engagement plan was developed and implemented between January and April 2020.
-It involved a number of different activities described in Section 8.
+Undertaking in-depth engagement with children and young people was considered a key requirement of the engagement process, and consequently an emphasis was made to ensure qualitative methods were employed to elicit rich responses.
+A community engagement plan was developed and implemented between January to April 2020.
+It involved a number of different activities described in in Section 8.

-Stage 4: Action development
+Stage 4: Action Development

-Following community consultation and analysis of the data, officers began collaborative discussions to ensure a whole of Council approach was adopted to producing actions.
-Officers also met with service provider agencies through advisory committee meetings to review engagement results and discuss future actions.
-The actions can be found in the attached implementation plan.
+Following community engagement and analysis of the data, officers began collaborative discussions to ensure a whole of Council approach was adopted to producing actions.
+Officers also met with service provider agencies through Advisory Committee meetings to review engagement results and discuss future actions.
+The actions can be found in the attached Implementation Plan.

-Background
+4. Background

-Community Profile
+4.1 Community Profile